Reentrant Superconductivity in Zeeman Fields

 We solve the Gor'kov equation for the Bogoliubov-de Gennes (BdG) Hamiltonian

 where $\omega_{n} = (2n + 1) \pi T$ is a Matsubara frequency with $T$ being a temperature.
-As shown in Eq.~\eqref{eq:full BdG Hamiltonian} in Appendix~\ref{sec:solution}, the Hamiltonian is block-diagonalized into two particle-hole spaces.
-The analytical expression of the anomalous Green's function is supplied in Eq.~\eqref{eq:ft0}.
+The analytical expression of the anomalous Green's function is supplied in Eq.~(S4) in Supplemental Material~\cite{SM}.
+By substituting the anomalous Green's function into the gap equation in Eq.~(S10), the pair potential is calculated in a self-consistent way.